mariia-korzun/hw-scope-and-context/README.md

 **attack**.
 This function takes argument (instance of ‘Fighter’), which will be a defender.
 Then it randomly calculates if current attack is successful .
-Your program randomly picks a number from 0 to 100 and checks whether the sum of defender's agility and strength(health) is more than the success number
-If it is more than defender misses the attack and a message "<Figter's name> attack missed" should be logged to the console
+In your attack method create a variable isSuccessful create a function which returns a random number from 0 to 100 `const isSuccessful= random()` check whether the sum of defender's agility and strength(health) is more than the success number If it is more than defender misses the attack and a message "<Figter's name> attack missed" should be logged to the console